Line contribution to the critical Casimir force between a homogeneous and a chemically stepped surface

 The first experimental evidence of the critical Casimir force has been obtained by studying wetting films of fluids close to a critical end point \cite{NI-85,KD-92b}.
 In this context, $^4$He wetting films close to the onset of superfluidity \cite{he4} and wetting films of classical \cite{cwetting} and quantum \cite{qwetting} binary liquid mixtures have been studied experimentally.
 More recently direct measurements of the critical Casimir force have been reported \cite{HHGDB-08,GMHNHBD-09,SZHHB-08,NHB-09,TZGVHBD-11,NDHCNVB-11,ZAC-11} by monitoring the Brownian motion of individual colloidal particles immersed into a binary liquid mixture close to its critical demixing point and exposed to a planar wall.
 The critical Casimir effect has also been studied experimentally via its influence on aggregation phenomena \cite{BOSGWS-09,VAWPMSW-12,NFHWS-13,PMVWMSW-14}.

 Early theoretical studies of the critical Casimir force have used, to a large extent, field-theoretical methods (see, e.g., \cite{PTD-10} for a list of references).
-Only recently their quantitatively reliable computation has been obtained by means of Monte Carlo (MC) simulations.
+Exact results are available for the Ising UC in two dimensions \cite{Cardy-87,ZRSA-10,AM-09,AM-13} and in three dimensions for the spherical model \cite{CDT-97,Dantchev-98,DK-04,CD-04,DDG-05,DG-08} and in the large$-N$ limit \cite{DGHHRS-12,DBR-14}.
+In three dimensions, only recently their quantitatively reliable computation has been obtained by means of Monte Carlo (MC) simulations.
 Early numerical simulations for the critical Casimir force have been employed in \cite{Krech-97} for the film geometry with laterally homogeneous {\bc}.
 More recently, by using MC simulations the critical Casimir force has been computed for the $XY$ UC \cite{DK-04,Hucht-07,VGMD-07,VGMD-08,Hasenbusch-09b,Hasenbusch-09c,Hasenbusch-09d}, which describes the critical properties of the superfluid phase transition in $^4$He, as well as the Ising UC \cite{DK-04,VGMD-07,VGMD-08,Hasenbusch-10c,PTD-10,HGS-11,Hasenbusch-11,VMD-11,Hasenbusch-12,Hasenbusch-12b,VED-13,PTTD-13,PT-13,VD-13,Vasilyev-14,HH-14} which describes, {\it inter alia}, the critical behavior of a binary liquid mixture close to its demixing phase transition.